fluffy-critter/serum-level/README.md

 # serum-level

-A very simple drug blood serum level calculator
+A very simple drug blood serum level calculator, written in Flask.

+# Disclaimer

+I am not a doctor.
+This is just a quick-and-dirty approximate thing which should only be used for informational purposes and does not constitute medical advice.

 # Usage